Please check back for future workshop announcements.

 Workshop participants will:

-The 2016 workshop will be held at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
-The workshop will begin at 9:00am each day and will end at 4:00pm on Monday through Thursday and by 2:30pm on Friday.
-Teachers who complete the training will be awarded Certificates of Participation as well as Letters of Completion that indicate the successful completion of 30 hours of instruction, printed on official NASA letterhead.
-Maryland teachers will also receive continuing professional development credits from the Maryland State Department of Education.
+The workshop is held at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
+The workshop begins at 9:00am each day and ends at 4:00pm on Monday through Thursday and by 2:30pm on Friday.
+Teachers who complete the training are awarded Certificates of Participation as well as Letters of Completion that indicate the successful completion of 30 hours of instruction, printed on official NASA letterhead.
+Maryland teachers also receive continuing professional development credits from the Maryland State Department of Education.

 Workshop Facilitation, Alignment with Standards, and the Process of Science